Here at Abacus Primary School, we are very proud of our curriculum. Click on the video below to view our curriculum showcase.

-We have worked hard to develop our curriculum drivers; these four drivers are what we believe to be the most pertinent issues to our school - the most important factors that influence our planning and curriculum development.
-These drivers will be the vehicles for delivering our curriculum, and will be woven throughout our curriculum.
-Our intention is for these drivers to be clear and impactful for all stakeholders; we want our children to be aware of these drivers and to be able to recognise when these are being used throughout the school day.
+Our key curriculum goals are based around four areas - or drivers - that we believe will best support our pupils as they move into the next stage of their academic career and, indeed, life.
+These four drivers are what we believe to be the most important factors that influence our planning and curriculum development, and are the vehicles for delivering our curriculum.
+Our drivers are clear and impactful for all stakeholders; we want our children to be aware of these drivers and to be able to recognise when these are influencing our school day.
 We promote these drivers in our classrooms so that our children are aware of their impact and importance.

-Our curriculum drivers are therefore as follows:
+Our curriculum drivers are as follows:

 We work extremely hard to support our children's wellbeing - we offer an extensive range of nurturing opportunities and emotional support for our learners, both in the classroom environment and as interventions.
 Developing self-esteem, confidence and independence are so important, so we ensure that these are valued and celebrated throughout the school year.
 Our SENCO provides a wealth of knowledge and experience in these areas and all staff are fully trained in safeguarding procedures.
 We also have a school wellbeing mentor who holds intervention groups and before school sessions to support our pupils' wellbeing during school and before the school day starts.